Mod Podge Dimensional Magic vs resin – which one should you pick? Find out the differences and what projects we recommend using for each.

 Dimensional Magic or Resin?

-- an acrylic, waterbased product
+- it’s an acrylic, waterbased product

-- non-toxic, meaning no materials in this product are toxic or injurious to humans (including children) or animals
+- it’s non-toxic, meaning no materials in this product are toxic or injurious to humans (including children) or animals

 My primary use for Dimensional Magic is small areas: jewelry pendants, earrings, cards, etc. However, I have used it on items as large as trays (we’re talking like 9″ x 12″).
 It works well, but you’ll use several bottles of it.
 You may want to use resin on trays (we’ll get to that).

-- a product that requires mixing
+- as I just mentioned, it’s a two part product that requires mixing and stirring

 Am I starting to make sense?